-It is worthy of note that since the issuance of the Ordinance on Commercial Arbitration on 25 February 2003 ("Ordinance"), no discrimination has been found between the former economic arbitration system established under Decree No.116/CP dated 5 September 1994 and Vietnam International Arbitration Center ("VIAC") affiliated to the Vietnam Chamber of Commerce and Industry.
+It is worthy of note that since the issuance of the Ordinance on Commercial Arbitration (which was no longer valid) on 25 February 2003 (“Ordinance”), no discrimination has been found between the former economic arbitration system established under Decree No.116/CP dated 5 September 1994 and Vietnam International Arbitration Center (“VIAC”) affiliated to the Vietnam Chamber of Commerce and Industry.
 They are all commercial arbitration centers newly registered under the Ordinance, being non-governmental organizations and having mandate of judging all commercial disputes in general.
 Until Law on Commercial Arbitrations of 2010, Vietnamese commercial arbitrations become more opened with foreign arbitrators and more powerful with injunction relieves and court support.

-19.3 Arbitral Bodies outside Vietnam
+Bodies resolving disputes outside Vietnam

 Under applicable regulations, if an award decided by economic court is not voluntarily respected, there are various procedures that can be used to enforce it, such as distraint of property.
 However, the procedures in practice, have not worked well because of unavailability of specific regulations.
 As a matter of fact, several regulations on enforcement of civil awards have been borrowed for use.

-With respect to local arbitral awards, unlike in the past, the enforcement of the arbitral awards has been now identified quite clear and obliviously improved in the Ordinance and then, Law respectively.
+With respect to local arbitral awards, unlike in the past, the enforcement of the arbitral awards has been now identified quite clear and obviously improved in the Ordinance and then, Law respectively.
 If an arbitral award is not voluntarily respected by the losing party, after 30 days from the date of the arbitral award, the victorious can request the enforcement teams to force the implementation.